 Lady Gaga, Billie Eilish, Paul McCartney And More To Lead Online Coronavirus Relief Concert

-Lady Gaga has announced she is partnering with Global Citizen to put on a special concert, One World: Together At Home, which will benefit the COVID-19 solidarity response fund.
+Lady Gaga has announced she is partnering with Global Citizen to put on a special concert, One World: Together At Home, which will air live on Network 10.

-Speaking with the World Health Organization (WHO) on Monday, the 34-year-old singer announced that she would be leading a star-studded global music special, One World: Together At Home on Saturday, April 18 which will also serve as a nod of appreciation to the world's healthcare workers, many of whom will detail their stories from the global outbreak.
+Speaking with the World Health Organization (WHO) on Monday, the 34-year-old singer announced that she would be leading a global music special, One World: Together At Home on Sunday, April 19, which will also serve as a nod of appreciation to the world's healthcare workers, many of whom will detail their stories from the global outbreak.

 Proceeds will include going toward funding much-needed protective equipment for health-care professionals.